fab7/LAB-Data-Science-Blog-Post/README.md

   <img src="./images/What_languages_do_Rust_admirers_develop_most_in_2023.png" />
 </p>

-### Q4 - What languages do Rust users want to develop in 2024?
+### Q4 - What languages dao Rust users want to develop in 2024?

 One of the results of the *Stack Overflow* survey already showed that Rust was the most loved language with more than 80% of developers that used it in 2023 also want to use it again in 2024.

-This is confirmed by our findings with **85%** of the active professionnal developers answering in the same.
+This is confirmed by our findings with **85%** of the active professionnal developers answering in the same way.
 Interestingly, aside from *JavaScript* which drops sharply in the ranking,  the distribution of the languages that the Rust users want to work in 2024 is similar to the distribution of the Rust admirers who plan to start working in Rust in 2024.

 <p align="center">
   <img src="./images/What_languages_do_Rust_users_want_to_code_in_2024.png" />